First, you need to enable the edge repository. For that, issue

 Each LeechCraft plugin is packaged in a separate package.
 To install all LeechCraft plugins, just select leechcraft, the rest will be pulled automatically.

-LeechCraft is currently available in official repositories for Fedora 16 and 17.
+LeechCraft is currently available in an OBS repo for Fedora 19 and 20.

 sudo yum install "leechcraft*"